Regret minimization in Linear Bandits with offline data via extended D-optimal exploration: Improving the dimension dependence in regret

-that is, $\mathcal{P}(\mathcal{A}_l,\alpha_l)=\mathcal{D}(\mathcal{A}_l,\alpha_l)$. \end{lemma} The proof of the lemma is in Appendix \ref{proof_duality_O_O}.\\ \textbf{Initialization and its Information Gain bound:} The initialization of Frank-Wolfe is the construction given in \cite{kumar2005minimum}.
+\textbf{Initialization and its Information Gain bound:} The initialization of Frank-Wolfe is the construction given in \cite{kumar2005minimum}.
 The pseudocode for the initialization is in Appendix \ref{sec:init}.
 At a high level, the initialization choose $d$ arms, each of which optimizes a well chosen linear function.
 Once the $d$ support points (arms) are selected, we put a uniform measure on them and use it as our initialization $\pi^{(0)}_l$ for the Frank-Wolfe procedure.
 For any exploration phase $l$, define the \textit{information gain} function:

 where $\pi \in \Delta(\ca{A}_l)$.
 We have the following bound on $ d(\pi^{(0)}_l,\ca{A}_l,\alpha_l)$: \begin{proposition} For exploration phase $l$, let as before $\pi^{*}_{l, \text{on}}$ denote the optimal solution to (\ref{offline_d_optimal_design}), then with the above initialization $\pi^{(0)}_l$ we have: $ d(\pi^{*}_{l, \text{on}},\ca{A}_l,\alpha_l)-d(\pi^{(0)}_l,\ca{A}_l,\alpha_l) \leq d\log\frac{d^5}{(1-\alpha_l)}.$ \end{proposition} The proof of the proposition is in Appendix \ref{proof_initialization_bound}.
 The proposition shows that the initialization is not too far from the optimal value with only $O(d)$ support points.
 The dual transforms the problem of maximizing the information gain into a geometric problem of minimizing the volume of an ellipsoid subject to certain constraints \eqref{constraints}.
 The proof relates this geometric problem to the usual MVEE by means of a new feasibility relation amongst these two class of problems and scale invariance of the volume of MVEE (see Appendix \ref{feasibility lemma} and \ref{vol_invariance}).
 The use of feasibility relation and scale invariance is a novel addition to the typical online FW analysis on these types of problems (see \cite{todd2016minimum}).
 Finally we bound this transformed MVEE using the following property of the initialization - $vol(conv(B)) \geq \frac{1}{d!} vol(conv(\mathcal{A}_l))$ (see Proposition \ref{Betke_result}) where $B$ is the support of initialization $\pi^{(0)}_l$ obtained from $\ca{A}_l$.